KshitijTeotia06/LearningPod/README.md

 This project is sponsored by Rishi Kumar, a Congressional Candidate aiming to help our community during this pandemic.
 Kumar is a Saratoga Councilmember running for Congressman of CA-D18 this year.
 Kumar sponsored and started this project to help empower youth and give them a new, in-person learning opportunity during the pandemic.

+We wish to give back to the community and help out with our community's needs.
+This was one of the way's we could think of.